 SELECT FieldName__c, COUNT(Id) FROM Object__c GROUP BY FieldName__c

 This reveals usage patterns across your data.
-Create reports showing value frequency to identify consolidation opportunities.
+Create reports showing value frequency to spot consolidation opportunities.
 When removing outdated values, update existing records first, then deactivate rather than delete to preserve history.
-Establish quarterly reviews to examine each critical field for consistency and business alignment.
+Establish quarterly reviews to check each critical field for consistency and business alignment.

 2. Add Validation Rules and Smarter Flow Logic